Caboose: Not my fault. Someone put a wall in my way.

 Wash: ...Oh right, it kinda was.

 - Another moment is when Wash tries talking to York during a firefight.
-And not just any firefight, it looks like the assault on the "Insurrection" headquarters from back in Season 10.
+And not just any firefight, it looks like the assault on the "Insurrection" headquarters from back in Season 10.'Washington: (yelling over gunfire) If she had to go into hiding, what do you think her strategy might be, like, where do you think she might go?!York: Is now really the best time for this?!

-- Eventually, Wash vents off his time travel woes to The Triplets.
+- Eventually, Wash vents off his time travel woes to the Triplets.
 And Iowa, the dumbest of them all, gives him the idea to just ask Carolina in the future when they're friends.
-And once it turns out to be the right idea, Wash lets out an enraged yell, confusing Carolina.Wash: (squating down) ARRGGHHH!!!
-GODDAMMIT!!!
+And once it turns out to be the right idea (following an extended Stunned Silence, Wash lets out an enraged yell, confusing Carolina.Carolina: Whoa, are you okay?!Wash: (strained) I'm great!

-- Given Wash going after Carolina is a paradox in itself, a crack appears.Wash: Shit.
-Sorry, spacetime continuum.
+- Given Wash going after Carolina before Season 10 is a paradox in and of itself, a crack appears.Wash: Shit.
+Sorry, space-time continuum.
 I'm gonna have you take a few more hits.

 - The official episode description: "Sarge gets a 2-for-1 deal on pelicans this week!"